Mapping an Urban Protest Movement

 A Digital History Project

-During an exceptionally frigid December in 1933, picketers faced intimidation and numerous threats as they protested on Pennsylvania Avenue in West Baltimore.
-In addition to enduring brutal weather conditions, they had to navigate encounters with harassing cops, angry store managers, and unfamiliar, shady onlookers.
-The intentions of the unidentified spectators were presumed to be sinister and troublesome to the movement, including possible harm to eliminate the boycott leader Prophet K Costonie.
-Mrs. Vivian-Thurgood Marshall reported that one of these suspicious men even followed her from her home on Druid Hill Avenue as she attended a Housewives League meeting to discuss the boycott.
 Despite these menaces, the mission and commitment remained clear; disrupt the flow of pedestrian traffic into the stores that had refused to hire black workers.
-Over 100 young men and women committed to picketing and boycotting several stores on Pennsylvania Avenue until those managers and owners would agree to hire Black clerks.
-The protestors and organizers were in “their” community and ensured that they had their own reinforcement.
-Neighbors parked at the curbside allowing picketers to take respite from the cold in their car while Pennsylvania Ave eateries provided the marchers with sandwiches.
-Some local Black physicians and drug stores committed to provide care to picketers suffering from the prolonged exposure to the cold, while bodyguards hid their leader.
-Despite the community backing, the movement ended a couple of weeks later when an all-white, all-male business association of Pennsylvania Avenue successfully issued an injunction against the organizers to end the picketing.
+Over 100 young men and women committed to picketing and boycotting several establishments on Pennsylvania Avenue, determined to compel store managers and owners to hire Black clerks.
+The protestors and organizers stood firm in “their” community and ensured that they had their own reinforcement.
+Neighbors parked along the curb, allowing picketers to take respite from the cold in their car, while eateries along Pennsylvania Avenue while eateries along Pennsylvania Avenue.
+Some local Black physicians and drug stores committed to providing care to picketers suffering from prolonged exposure to the cold, and bodyguards worked discreetly to protect their leader.
+Despite the community backing, the movement was curtailed just weeks later.
+An all-white, all-male business association on Pennsylvania Avenue successfully secured an injunction, forcing the organizers to end the picketing.

 The Movement